How AP and Equilar calculated CEO pay

 Stock awards can either be time-based, or performance-based, meaning the CEO has to meet certain goals before getting them.
 Stock options usually give the CEO the right to buy shares in the future at the price they’re trading at when the options are granted.
 All are meant to tie the CEO’s pay to the company’s performance.

 To determine what stock and option awards are worth, Equilar uses the value of an award on the day it’s granted, as recorded in the proxy statement.
 For options, this includes an estimate of what the award could be worth in the future.
 Their actual value in the future can vary widely from what the company estimates.

-Here’s a breakdown of 2017 pay compared with 2016 pay.
-Because the AP looks at median numbers, the components of CEO pay do not add up to the total.
+Here’s a breakdown of 2016 pay compared with 2015 pay.
+Because the AP looks at median numbers, rather than averages, the components of CEO pay do not add up to the total.